• Course begins August 5, 2026

 Little Kingdoms

-This week, an overview of 20-30 early petty polities across England, Wales, and Scotland between the 5-7th centuries, showcasing how different geographical environments and coastal regions reshaped Roman rural districts into early kingdoms.
+A rapid overview of 20-30 early petty polities across England, Wales, and Scotland between the 5-7th centuries, showcasing how different geographical environments and coastal regions reshaped Roman rural districts into early kingdoms.
 The main themes explored this week will be identity and kinship formation.

 With 5-7th century Britain placed in its own national context, the trick now is to examine the island from afar, to assess to what extent the international links between it and the rest of Europe changed between the Roman Period and the Viking Age.
 This lesson will largely follow the journeys of monks, moneyers, and diplomats to disprove notions that ‘Dark Age’ Britain was isolated.